 There was, at one point, a Christmas Special in development, which never made it off the ground.
 Bill Pearson built a single model for it, which was recycled as the Simulant Death Ship in "The Beginning".

-Word Of God: In a weekly podcast for the TV channel Dave, Doug Naylor explains that Rimmer was brought back as a hologram to keep Lister sane, and as a result his holo-computer makes it so he ages at the same rate as Lister.
-This neatly paves over the issue of how Rimmer doesn't age a day during his six hundred years on Rimmerworld and how hologram Rimmer ages at the same rate as Chris Barrie.
+Word of God: In a weekly podcast for the TV channel Dave, Doug Naylor explains that Rimmer was brought back as a hologram to keep Lister sane, and as a result his holo-computer makes it so he ages at the same rate as Lister.
+This neatly paves over the issue of how Rimmer both doesn't age a day during his six hundred years on Rimmerworld but still ages at the same rate as Chris Barrie.